 The Fama-French Three Factor model is a formula for calculating the rate of return on a given asset.
 Like many (if not most) such models, it offers an estimated value based on market factors at large.
-In this case, investors can predict their return on an investment based on overall market risk, market size and market value.
+In this case, investors can predict their return on investment based on overall market risk, market size and market value.
 What follows is a description of how it works.
 Meanwhile, consider using the services of a financial advisor to make sure you’re taking full advantage of the most appropriate analytical tools.

 What Is the Fama-French Three Factor Model?

 The Fama-French Three Factor model is a formula to describe the rate of return on a stock investment.
 Developed in 1992 by then-University of Chicago professors Eugene Fama and Kenneth French, it is based on the observation that value shares tend to outperform growth shares and small-cap shares tend to outperform large-cap shares.
-Jumping off those observations the two economists developed their three-factor model as an expansion of the Capital Asset Pricing model (CAPM).
+Jumping on those observations the two economists developed their three-factor model as an expansion of the Capital Asset Pricing Model (CAPM).
 Rather than just gauge market risk as the CAPM does, the Fama-French Three Factor model adds value risk and size risk to the calculation.

 The Fama-French Three Factor model calculates an investment’s likely rate of return based on three elements: overall market risk, the degree to which small companies outperform large companies and the degree to which high-value companies outperform low-value companies.

 The model uses market capitalization to calculate a company’s size, comparing small-cap firms to large cap-firms.
 It uses book-to-market to calculate a company’s value, comparing high book-to-market value companies against low book-to-market value companies.
 Book-to-market is simply the inverse of the price-to-book ratio.
 This third element is used to distinguish value stocks from growth stocks.